gladjs/glad-cli/README.md

 - Blank Canvas (Any Database + No ORM/ODM)

 You can use multiple databases such as postgresql, mongodb and couchdb for the same project.
-If you want an ORM/ODM for this choose `odm=waterline` and pick an adapter that will become the default.
+If you want an ORM/ODM for this choose `--odm=waterline` and pick an adapter that will become the default.
 Otherwise go with the blank canvas option, and install whatever you want.